gaepdit/db-helper/Readme.md

 ## How do I install it?

-To install DB Helper, search for "EpdIt.DbHelper" in the NuGet package manager or run the following command in the [Package Manager Console](https://docs.nuget.org/consume/package-manager-console):
+To install DB Helper, search for "GaEpd.DbHelper" in the NuGet package manager or run the following command in the [Package Manager Console](https://docs.nuget.org/consume/package-manager-console):

-`PM> Install-Package EpdIt.DbHelper`
+`PM> Install-Package GaEpd.DbHelper`

 ## Using the `DBHelper` class

 The `DBHelper` class must be instantiated with a connection string:

 ```
-Public DB As New EpdIt.DBHelper(connectionString)
+Public DB As New GaEpd.DBHelper(connectionString)
 ```

 ### Query string functions